Quinoa Apple Salad brings together crisp fruit, nutty quinoa, and a tangy vinaigrette for the ultimate fall-inspired bite.

 Apple Quinoa Salad

-This Quinoa Apple Salad focuses on good-for-you ingredients: spinach, quinoa, apples, pears, pistachios, and dried cranberries.
-The salad is tossed in a simple lemon-poppy seed vinaigrette.
+This Quinoa Apple Salad is loaded with spinach, quinoa, crisp apples, pears, pistachios, and cranberries, all tossed in a fresh lemon-poppy seed vinaigrette.
+Healthy and delicious!

 Ingredients